-The Building at 506 Canal Street and its History
+The Building at 508 Canal Street and its History

 Portions of the Lispenard Meadow, including the area at Canal Street and Greenwich Street, were inherited by Lispenard's daughter Sarah and her husband Alexander L. Stewart.
-On January 1, 1826, Stewart deeded a parcel of land midblock on the south side of Canal Street between Greenwich Street and Washington Street to John G. Rohr, who began construction of the two three-story houses at 506 and 508 Canal Street.6 (He was also developing a parcel immediately to the west with three additional houses, which do not survive.) design of No. 506 Canal incorporated a ground story shop set behind an unusual cast-iron storefront with paneled pilasters supporting semi-elliptical arches which repeated the form of the arch above the entranceway.
-This is the only known storefront of its kind to survive in New York City.
-The window lintels are also of paneled cast iron.
-The source of ironwork is not known.7 accommodations were provided at the upper stories which were reached from a staircase set inside the entranceway at the east side of the facade.
-It is not known if the peaked attic roof originally had two dormers or the hatchways which are there now.
+On January 1, 1826, Stewart deeded a parcel of land midblock on the south side of Canal Street between Greenwich Street and Washington Street to John G. Rohr, who began construction of the two three-story houses at 506 and 508 Canal Street.6 (He was also developing a parcel immediately to the west with three additional houses, which do not survive.)
+The design of No. 508 Canal incorporated a ground-story shop set behind an unusual cast-iron storefront with paneled pilasters supporting semi-elliptical arches which repeated the form of the arch above the entranceway.
+This ground-story shopfront matched a cast-iron shopfront at 506 Canal Street.
+(The shopfront of No. 508 was removed in 1941.)
+The window lintels (which are still extant) were also of paneled cast iron.
+The source of the ironwork is not known.7 Living accommodations were provided at the upper stories which were reached from a staircase set inside the entranceway at the east side of the facade.
+It is not known if the peaked attic roof originally had dormers or hatchways.